pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

 ##### d)	Using a ConfigParams object

 In this case, we use a ConfigParams object to define the different parameters and their values.
-One important point to consider is that we need to use a connection section.
+Besides, to differentiate the connection parameters from others, we need to use a connection section.

 The syntax is